peteroupc/peteroupc.github.io/suppcolor.md

 - The [**pseudocode conventions**](https://peteroupc.github.io/pseudocode.html) apply to this document.
 - The term _RGB_ means red-green-blue.
-- The abbreviation _IEC_ means the International Electrotechnical Commission.
 - The abbreviation _ISO_ means the International Organization for Standardization.
 - The abbreviation _CIE_ means the International Commission on Illumination (CIE, for its initials in French).
 - The term _D65 white point_ means the white point determined by the CIE's D65 illuminant and the CIE 1931 standard observer.